A Quantum Gate Architecture via Teleportation and Entanglement

 for which the unitary

 where the key is $K=10$ for the first and second qubit.
-It is useful to also write the example term given in Eq.~\eqref{eq:ExampleN} out in quantum circuit notation as~\footnote{Note, that while we will implement all quantum gates in the measurement-based paradigm, this does not reduce the clarity that can be obtained from representing a gate or set of quantum gates via a quantum circuit diagram.}
+It is useful to also write this example in quantum circuit notation~\footnote{Note, that while we will implement all quantum gates in the measurement-based paradigm, this does not reduce the clarity that can be obtained from representing a gate or set of quantum gates via a quantum circuit diagram.}

 We are then left with the implementation of the off-diagonal flip operators.
 The flip operators $H_\sigma$, including the Hermitian conjugate, can be written as

 with $\ket{\phi_i} = \ket{q^i_1 q^i_2 \cdots q^i_{N-N_n}}$ denoting the part of the Hilbert basis state $\ket{\psi_i}$ without the $N_n$ control qubits and $q^i_p \neq q^j_p$, i.e., every qubit must undergo a transition between $\ket{\phi_i}$ and $\ket{\phi_j}$.
 We then want to implement the unitary